 In January of each year the Chairman of the VHF/UHF/Microwaves Committee shall send a letter to the societies organising the IARU Region 1 VHF, UHF/Microwaves, 50/70 MHz and ATV contests in that year, containing an up-to-date copy of the rules for these contests.

 5.2.2 Organisation

-The IARU-R1 contest robot will be used for contest evaluation.
+The IARU-R1 contest robot will be used for contest evaluation for all CW/phone contests.
+The contest robot is not used for ATV contests.
+(Vienna 2016)

 The logs should be submitted either to: